 - diversifying the income of farmers and increasing the integration of the farm activities in the region.

-To achieve this, it provided incentives through the “Plan Energie methanisation Atutonomie Azote” (a plan for creating energy and nitrogen autonomy through methanisation of biological materials) that was launched in 2013.
+To achieve this, it provided incentives through the “Plan Energie methanisation Atutonomie Azote” (a plan for creating energy and nitrogen autonomy through methanisation of biological materials) launched in 2013.
 The target is to develop 1000 anaerobic digestion (AD) systems by 2020.

 The French government subsidised the development of the AD units for up to 30% of the investment’s cost with tax exemptions for five years after the installation.